IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 A Resource Server stating conformance to the Authorization Server Metadata Option shall  use the introspect endpoint as contained in the Authorization Server's metadata document.

-The Token Introspection Request MUST be protected through TLS.
+The Token Introspection Request must be protected through TLS.

-The Resource Server MUST securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.
+The Resource Server must securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.
 To this end, the introspect request is modelled as specialization of the ITI-72 transaction.
-This implies that the Resource Server MUST authenticate itself using a Bearer access token towards the Authorization Server.
+This implies that the Resource Server must authenticate itself using a Bearer access token towards the Authorization Server.
 The Resource Server may obtain an access token from the Authorization Server using transaction ITI-71.

 *Note:* The use of bearer tokens to authorize the introspect request will not lead to circular references to introspect.
 The Authorization Server is expected to natively understand the bearer tokens it created and therefore does not need to call introspect on itself.